thiagoltavares/thiagoltavares/README.md

 I have always been passionate about technology, I was fascinated with how video games works, I have been working with information technology for over 15 years, and it was in software development that I found myself.

-I'm currently working on Present Technologies as a React Software Developer.
+I'm currently working on Tammana.com as a Frontend Engineer Lead.

 - :book: Proud to be an [<Academia de Código_>](https://www.academiadecodigo.org/) Alumni.
 -  🔖   Proud to be a [Rocketseat](https://rocketseat.com.br/) Alumni.